ashprao/productscrapper/README.md

 `go run main.go -e <excel_file>`

 The Excel file should contain the schema with a sheet per retailer.
-Each sheet has columns for category, URL, product page element, product attributes etc. See the example file in the schemas directory.
+Each sheet has columns for category, URL, product page element, product attributes etc.

+### Schema File
+See the example fle in the `schemas` directory.

+The schema is the list of columns representing either the location or html elements to be scrapped, with the header consisting field/attribute names of the type of attributes to be scraped or location fields name.
+The schema should always consist of the minimum these four columns:
+- Category
+- URL
+- Product Page
+- Next Catalog

 ## Code Structure